Nagendra1997/mesibo-documentation/livestreaming.md

 Mesibo Live Conferencing and Streaming Platform helps you  build applications at scale for teleconferencing, virtual events and webinars, on-demand streaming and more - all at no additional cost with an on-premise platform!

 This article consists of two parts.
 In the first part, we will understand how group calling works by simply extending the concept of group messaging.
 In the next part, we will build a fully functional Zoom like conferencing application.
-You can find a live demo [here](https://mesibo.com/livedemo) and the source code [here](https://github.com/mesibo)
+You can try the [live demo](https://mesibo.com/livedemo) and download the source code from [github](https://github.com/mesibo)

 > **Disclaimer** : The Live Conferencing and Streaming APIs are currently under development for more platforms and will be continously updated.
 Please ensure that you are using the latest version of Mesibo APIs and refering to updated documentation